 The City of Jackson will use Open Streets design practices to engage residents of the downtown community by activating new public spaces for people of all ages to interact with each other.
 Designing a parklet with a large mural backdrop and ground mural for safe crossing will enhance public safety by improving pedestrian accessibility.
+Video

 - Starkville: Keep Starkville Beautiful

 This beautification project will make improvements and repairs to a busy transportation corridor through middle Starkville, enhancing pedestrian safety and overall experience along this travel route.

 - Raytown: Raytown Chamber of Commerce Building Foundation, Inc.

 This project will provide amenities to encourage residents of all ages to use the Rock Island Trail by developing interactive areas for residents to rest, engage in bicycle maintenance, hydrate, and procure useful, relevant information about the community.

 - St. Louis: Trailnet

 Grant funds will be used to alter a closed portion of Laclede Avenue to install a parklet with public seating, placemaking, and planters.
 These improvements will shorten the crossing distance for pedestrians, offer a safe resting place for cyclists, and create a new, inviting public space for customers and visitors.